October 25, 2019 | Research

 The Creative Destruction Lab (CDL), a seed-stage accelerator founded at the University of Toronto’s Rotman School of Management, is expanding to Paris.

 Launched in collaboration with the HEC Paris business school, CDL-Paris becomes the not-for-profit program’s second European location alongside CDL-Oxford, which is located at the University of Oxford’s Saïd Business School.
-CDL also operates out of five other Canadian universities and New York University’s Stern School of Business.
+CDL also operates out of five other Canadian universities.

 CDL-Paris will accept 25 startups into its first cohort, with applications set to open in April 2020.
 The participants will join the ranks of over 1,500 founders from more than 30 countries that have participated in the CDL program since it was founded in 2012 by Rotman Professor Ajay Agrawal.

 “The types of founders that join our program are often engineers or scientists.
 They have deep expertise in their technical domain, but lack business judgment,” said Professor Agrawal, in a statement.
 “They are regularly faced with a to-do list of hundreds of things they could be doing to build their business, but don’t have the cycles to do all those things, and so they have to pick from the list.

 “Judgment is the skill of prioritizing the list.
 CDL has designed a marketplace for judgment that brings together those who need judgment and those who have it.”

 “CDL delivers what these homegrown science-driven companies truly need”